arminali23/arminali23/README.md

 I am an AI / ML Engineer with a background in Computer Vision, Deep Learning, and applied Machine Learning.
 Currently focused on building intelligent, real-world systems and AI-powered mobile apps.

 - Currently working at [SOHMA.AI](https://www.sohma.xyz/)
-- Working on AI, ML, Computer Vision & visual perception systems
+- Working on DL, ML, Computer Vision & visual perception systems
 - Experienced in Python, C++, C# and Flutter
-- Take a look at my portfolio at https://arminali-portfolio.vercel.app
+- I am currently focused on Deep Learning and Generative Media